NEW YORK –

 How sexy can a qualifying tennis tournament in New Rochelle, New York be?
 When on-court drama involves Zendaya, Josh O’Connor and Mike Faist, the answer turns out to be a championship one in Luca Guadagnino’s “Challengers.”

-The film, directed by Guadagnino from a script by playwright Justin Kuritzkes, could have the appearance of a sports film.
+The film, directed by Guadagnino from a script by playwright Justin Kuritzkes, might have the appearance of a sports film.
 Much of the action occurs between the baselines.
 There are break points and serves.
 But what is being volleyed is not just a little yellow ball.

 “The ball is the ephemeral, invisible force of desire,” says Guadagnino, director of “Call Me By Your Name” and “Bones and All.”
 “I wanted to show the desire to come and go.”